cst0601/cst0601.github.io/_posts/2022-11-26-amtrak-trip-to-mi.md

 probably should also have one.
 Even if high speed rail is not profitable, there should be a effort to electrify the existing railroads to provide better services.
-However the lady replied that it would not be possible as it would cost too much as an infastructure, America is simply too big for these kind of projects.
+However the lady replied that it would not be possible as it would cost too much as an infrastructure, America is simply too big for these kind of projects.

-Although I knew that there are many problems that hinder any railway related projects, such as many part of the network is owned by different private companies, city plannings are mostly car centric etc. But I would not consider cost to be a mojor factor, as Americans could spend billions of dollars on highways and more to maintain them.
-Whatsmore, they are spending it without any doubt.
-By contrast, California highspeed railway project has become a focus of media for its budget.
+Although I knew that there are many problems that hinder any railway related projects, such as many part of the network is owned by different private companies, city plannings are mostly car centric etc. But I would not consider cost to be a major factor, as Americans could spend billions of dollars on highways and more to maintain them.
+What's more, they are spending it without any doubt.
+By contrast, California high speed railway project has become a focus of media for its budget.
 I would argue that blaming on costs could only serve as an excuse for not liking to make a difference.
 There was a time that railroads are the backbone of the states, with all the benefits that it could bring.
 But after private cars and planes started to dominate transportation, trains began to fell out of American's favor, even though trains are by no means, inferior to cars and jets.
-Take Taiwan as an example, though the magnitute is vastly different, there was a time that highway and regional airlines formed how people would travel to different places.
+Take Taiwan as an example, though the magnitude is vastly different, there was a time that highway and regional airlines formed how people would travel to different places.
 But after high speed railway was built, it obliterated regional airline companies for its convenience and speed, even